Section Branding

 Orlando Montoya: Breaking format a little bit.

 Orlando Montoya: Well, the first thing that I found surprising was that he was an unlikely leader.
 When you look at this guy, when you hear this guy, you might ask yourself, how did he rise from his origins to become one of the prominent figures in the 20th century?
-And I'll introduce the author, David Greenberg,
+And I'll introduce the author, David Greenberg, at this point.

 David Greenberg: He wasn't the type you would necessarily mark for leadership.
 Yeah, he came from a rural Alabama background.
-He spoke with a thick, rural accent and a bit of a stammer when he got to the American Baptist Theological Seminary in Nashville.
-Not itself, not a particularly big place.
-Even there, he seemed kind of a bit of an outsider, pure hick.
-His friend Bernard Lafayette said.
+He spoke with a thick, rural accent and a bit of a stammer.
+When he got to the American Baptist Theological Seminary in Nashville, not — itself not a particularly big place, even there, he seemed kind of a bit of an outsider: pure hick, his friend Bernard Lafayette said.
 And he was shy.
 He lacked a certain amount of self-confidence.
 And yet, within a short time, certain natural leadership qualities emerged in him.

 Peter Biello: Yeah.
 And I'm curious about how he did develop that confidence.